socram8888/hquant/README.md

 High quality quantization for [Pillow](https://python-pillow.org/) images.

 Pillow uses Euclidean distance for color matching during quantization, which yields poor results when using RGB due to the nonlinearity of color perception.
-CIELAB is a better fit for Euclidean distance, but Pillow does not natively support quantization of such images.
+YCbCr is a better fit for Euclidean distance, but Pillow does not natively support quantization of such images.

-This module improves the quantization by converting the images to CIELAB, and then tricking Pillow into thinking it's an RGB image so quantization works.
+This module improves the quantization by converting the images to YCbCr, and then tricking Pillow into thinking it's an RGB image so quantization works.

 ## Samples